-The NSF-funded S-STEM Scholarship Program at Hope College will provide scholarships of up to $10,000 per year (four years) for 15 students with high financial need.
-Prospective S-STEM scholars will be selected for this program in two cohorts of seven or eight students.
+The NSF-funded S-STEM Scholarship Program at Hope College will provide scholarships of up to $10,000 per year (four years) for students with high financial need who plan to pursue an engineering degree.
 S-STEM Scholars will benefit from participation in an academic learning community that will feature a comprehensive program of community building and student support initiatives.
-Applications will be accepted beginning in the fall of 2020.
-The deadline for applicants to receive priority consideration has been extended to March 1, 2021.
-Initial consideration of applications is ongoing.
-Students who submit their application by March 1 will be notified regarding a decision by March 15.
-Applications can be submitted after March 1 and will continue to be reviewed on a rolling basis until April 16, 2021.
+Applications will be accepted beginning in the fall of 2021.
+Review of applications will begin on February 1, 2022, on a rolling basis.
+Applications will be accepted until March 15, 2022.

 - Program Features